google/digitalbuildings/tools/README.md

 **NOTE:** The new building configuration format switches entities being keyed by codes to being keyed by guids, and Ids are removed.
-To convert from old format to the new format, run your building configuration file(.yaml) through the [guid generator](https://github.com/google/digitalbuildings/tree/master/tools/guid_generator).
+To convert from old format to the T new format, run your building configuration file(.yaml) through the [guid generator](https://github.com/google/digitalbuildings/tree/master/tools/guid_generator).